benhubsch/Stack-Overflow-Atom-Package/README.md

 There are a couple of options for install.

-1. Go to Atom -> Settings -> Install and search for "stack-overflow-help".
+1. Go to Atom -> Settings -> Install and search for "stack-overflow-help" or checkout [https://atom.io/packages/stack-overflow-help](https://atom.io/packages/stack-overflow-help).

 2. Open up a command line and run `apm install stack-overflow-help`.
 You should have apm installed if you have Atom but you can poke around [here](https://github.com/atom/apm) if you're having trouble.